Partnership deed Drafing

-A Partnership firm is not required to file its annual accounts with the Registrar each year unlike a Limited Liability Partnership or Company.
-Limited Liability Partnership's and Company's are required to file their annual accounts with Registrar of Companies each year.
+A Partnership firm is not required to file its annual accounts with the Registrar each year, unlike a Limited Liability Partnership or Company.
+Limited Liability Partnership's and companies are required to file their annual accounts with the Registrar of Companies each year.

 Bank account can be opened in the name of a Partnership firm.
 To open bank account, the partnership deed copy and KYC documents of the Partner must be submitted along with any other document as required by the Bank.

 TAN or Tax Deduction and Collection Number (TAN) is a mandatory 10 digit alpha number required to be obtained by all persons who are responsible for Tax Deduction at Source (TDS) or Tax Collection at Source (TCS) on behalf of the Government.
 Tax deducted at source (TDS) ensures that the Government's collection of tax is proponed and the responsibility for paying tax is diversified.
 The person deducting the tax at source is required to deposit the tax deducted to the credit of the Central Government - quoting the TAN number.
 Individuals who are salaried are not required to obtain TAN or deduct tax at source.
 However, a proprietorship business and other entities (i.e., Private Limited Company, LLP, etc.,) must deduct tax at source while making certain payment like salary, payments to contractor or sub-contractors..